skip to main content

 The goal of the Derby Arts Council is to encourage, promote and foster appreciation, participation and support for the visual arts.
 The Derby Arts Council will showcase local artists and provide an exhibition gallery for Derby and the surrounding area to enhance the cultural arts experience.

 There are two gallery spaces in the library that are managed by the Derby Arts Council: the Gathering Space Gallery and the High Wall Gallery.
 The Gathering Space Gallery is in the library’s lobby and includes the Community Room.
-When art is on display in the Community Room, it may not be available for viewing at all times.
-The High Wall Gallery is inside the library, located in the Business/Genealogy area of the library.
+Art hung inside the library's Community Room is unavailable for viewing during library programs and room rentals.
+The High Wall Gallery is inside the library, located in the Kansas & Genealogy area of the library.
+Three-dimensional art and local collectors can be found on display in the lobby display case.

 Click the button below to download the Policies and Procedures of the Derby Arts Council, which includes the artist release statement and inventory sheet.